google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/custom-easing.markdown

 {% include modules/takeaway.liquid list=page.key-takeaways.code %}

 If you're animating with CSS, you'll find that you can define cubic bezier curves to define the timing.
-In fact, the keywords `ease`, `ease-in`, `ease-out` and `linear` map to predefined curves, which are detailed in the [CSS transitions specification](http://www.w3.org/TR/css3-transitions/).
+In fact, the keywords `ease`, `ease-in`, `ease-out` and `linear` map to predefined bezier curves, which are detailed in the [CSS transitions specification](http://www.w3.org/TR/css3-transitions/).

-In CSS these bezier curves take four values, or 2 pairs of numbers, with each pair describing the x and y coordinates of a cubic bezier curve’s control points.
-The starting point of the bezier curve has a coordinate of (0, 0) and the end coordinate is (1, 1); you get to control the control points.
-The x values for the two control points must be between 0 and 1, and each control point’s y value can exceed the [0, 1] limit, although the spec isn’t clear by how much!
+In CSS these bezier curves take four values, or 2 pairs of numbers, with each pair describing the X and Y coordinates of a cubic bezier curve’s control points.
+The starting point of the bezier curve has a coordinate of (0, 0) and the end coordinate is (1, 1); you get to set the X and Y values of the two control points.
+The X values for the two control points must be between 0 and 1, and each control point’s Y value can exceed the [0, 1] limit, although the spec isn’t clear by how much!

-Changing the x and y value of each control point will give you vastly different curve, and therefore a vastly different feel to your animation.
+Changing the X and Y value of each control point will give you vastly different curve, and therefore a vastly different feel to your animation.
 For example, if the first control point is in the lower right the animation will be slow to start.
 If it’s in the top left area it’s going to be fast to start.
 Conversely, if the second control point is in the bottom right of the grid it’s going to be fast at the end, whereas if it’s in the top left it will be slow to end.

 For comparison, here are two curves: a typical ease-in-out curve and a custom curve: